Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

-3. Use the following configuration for the storae account.
+3. Use the following configuration for the storage account.

    ![ws name.](media/163.png)